AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 ### Create feed

-A **feed** is a grouping of data (segments) and the rules for how that data can be exposed or used.
-A feed can be managed independently and exchanged with other Platform users through segment match.
+A **feed** is a grouping of data (segments), the rules for how that data can be exposed or used, and the configurations that determine how your data is matched against your partners' data.
+A feed can be managed independently and exchanged with other Platform users through Segment Match.

 The basic set up of a feed includes a name, a description, and configurations regarding data usage labels and identity namespaces.